stateright/stateright.github.io/md-src/getting-started.md

    with a database, you might introduce `DbExec(...)` output and `DbResult(...)` input messages; or if it needs to interface with the file system, you might introduce `FileRead(...)` output and `FileResult(...)` input messages.
-An adapter layer would then translate these into the corresponding effects rather than treating them as standard messages between actors in the system.
+An adapter layer would then translate these into/from the corresponding effects rather than treating them as standard messages between actors in the system.
 This technique will be demonstrated in a later chapter.